Home » Recipes » 30-Minute Meals » Hot Dog Sauce

 Hot Dog Sauce

-Hot Dog Sauce is a simple, classic hot dog chili recipe that turns everyday hot dogs into something way more flavorful.
-This easy recipe gives you that smooth, slightly sweet meat sauce you’d expect on chili dogs or a classic coney dog.
+Hot Dog Sauce is a simple, classic chili on hot dogs that dresses up a plain hot dog and makes it a superstar!
+This easy chili recipe gives you that smooth, slightly sweet meat sauce you’d expect on chili dogs or a classic coney dog.

 This hot dog sauce is made by cooking ground beef in water first, then simmering it with the remaining ingredients over low heat until thick.
 Breaking the meat down into very small pieces is what gives it that finer texture that makes it perfect as a hot dog topping.